shrishtrip/Sequent-Proof-Checker/README.md

 ## Development
 ### Releases

-Future version will incorporate the proof check for Modus Tollens(MT) and Or introduction.
+Future version will incorporate the proof check for:
+*  Modus Tollens(MT)
+*  Or introduction.

 ### Stable Release